-This “sink or swim” mindset greatly increases your chances of making it in music.
-When your only options are to succeed or fail, you become driven to do whatever it takes to reach your goals.
+This sink or swim mindset greatly increases the odds that you will make it in music.
+When your only options are to succeed or to make it in music, you become driven to do whatever it takes to reach your music career goals.

 Music Industry Challenge #2: Getting More/Better Paying Gigs:

-Musicians who have this mindset will always struggle to find gigs (and get paid well for them).
-To be paid more for gigs, you must help the venues you perform in earn more money.
-Hint: simply “showing up and playing songs” doesn't do this (unless you are a mega-huge band with millions of fans).
+Musicians who have this music industry mindset will always struggle to find gigs in the music business (and get paid well for them).
+Club owners in the music industry won’t pay you more for gigs unless you help them earn more money.

-When you have this mindset, you will take VERY different actions to get and promote your gigs compared to the 2 musicians above.
+When you have this music business mindset, you will take VERY different music career actions to promote your gigs compared to musicians 1 and 2.
 More importantly, you will get much different (and better) results.

 Music Industry Challenge #3: Getting Opportunities In The Music Industry:

-Musicians with this cynical mindset shift responsibility for their success onto other people and circumstances.
+Musicians with this cynical mindset shift responsibility for their success on other people and circumstances.
 They make excuses, instead of taking personal responsibility and changing their situation for the better.

 This mindset reflects self-reliance, personal responsibly and work ethic (all of which are needed to succeed in the music business).
-This will help you get much further in your career compared to the cynical mindset above.
+This will help you get much further in your career compared to the cynical, entitled mindset of many musicians.

-However, “hard work” by itself doesn't lead to long-term success.
-Many musicians fail to become successful in the industry, because they don’t know what to do and how to do it to build their careers.
+However, hard work by itself doesn't lead to long-term success.
+Many musicians fail in the industry, because they don’t have the right strategy to reach their goals.

 It doesn't matter how much (or how little) you know about the music business right now.
-Success-focused mindset will help you learn what you don't know and get you on the right track towards your goals.
+Success-focused music business mindset helps you learn what you don't know and get you on the right track towards your music career goals.

 Learn what it really takes to make it in the music business.